A Novel Image Classification Framework Based on Variational Quantum Algorithms: Method

 \subsection{Variational Quantum Algorithms}

 Variational Quantum Algorithms (VQAs) are a class of quantum algorithms that leverage the strengths of both classical and quantum computing to solve computational problems.
 Unlike traditional quantum algorithms that rely on precise and exact quantum operations, VQAs make use of variational quantum circuits, which provide a more flexible and adaptable approach to quantum computation, particularly in the context of noisy or imperfect quantum systems.
 A variational quantum circuit is comprised of three components. \begin{itemize} \item \textbf{Encoding module}. \,The encoding module is responsible for mapping classical data into a quantum state representation.
 It encodes the classical input into a quantum state that can be effectively manipulated and processed by the subsequent modules.
 Examples of quantum encoding methods include amplitude encoding, angle encoding, and basis encoding.
 A comprehensive review of these methods can be found in \cite{dataencoding}.
-In this paper, we focus on amplitude encoding which will be introduced in detail in subsection \ref{QAE}.
+In the current work, we focus on amplitude encoding which will be introduced in detail in subsection \ref{QAE}.
 Let us denote by $E(x)$ the encoding operator where $x$ is the input vector.
-Then the encoded quantum state is obtained as \beqa |x\rangle = E(x) |0\rangle. \eeqa \\ \item \textbf{Parameterized module}.\, Following the encoding process, the parameterized module applies a series of single- and multi-qubit gates to the encoded quantum state.
+Then the encoded quantum state is obtained as \beqa |x\rangle = E(x) |0\rangle. \eeqa

+\item \textbf{Parameterized module}.\, Following the encoding process, the parameterized module applies a series of single- and multi-qubit gates to the encoded quantum state.
 Single-qubit gates are primarily parametric rotation gates (e.g. $R_x$ gate).
 Multi-qubit gates, usually CNOT gates or parametric controlled rotation gates, are used to generate correlated or entangled quantum states.
 This combination of single- and multi-qubit gates collectively form a parameterized layer in the quantum circuit designed to extract task-specific features.
 This layer can be repeated multiple times to extend the feature space.
 In this sense, the parameterized module is implemented by a parameterized quantum circuit which is also referred to as an ansatz in the context of quantum computing.
 Let us denote all unitary operations within the parameterized module as $U(\theta)$, the resulting quantum state will be

 where $\theta$ represent all trainable parameters in the module. \\ \item \textbf{Decoding module}.\, Finally, the decoding module extracts useful information from the final state of the quantum system.
 To be more specific, this module transforms the final quantum state into a classical vector $f(x,\theta)$ by using a map: \beqa \mathcal{M}: \quad |x,\theta\rangle \rightarrow f(x,\theta). \eeqa This classical vector $f(x,\theta)$ is actually the expectation value of certain local observables $A^{\otimes m}$ (e.g. Pauli-Z operator $\sigma_z^{\otimes m}$) obtained from repeated measurements \beqa f(x,\theta) = \langle x,\theta| A^{\otimes m} |x,\theta\rangle, \eeqa where $\otimes$ denotes the tensor product operation of quantum operators and $m$ indicates the number of qubits the operator $A$ acts on.
 Here, $m$ is equal or smaller than the total number of qubits $n$ in the quantum system.
 The classical vector $f(x,\theta)$ can be used as the input features for the subsequent layer in the model. \end{itemize} The structure of the variational quantum circuit is illustrated in Fig. \ref{vqc}.